LefBoutham/fullstackopen-part1/README.md

 # fullstackopen-part1

-I've added individual code files to represent each task.
+Kurssitiedot folder includes exercises 1.1 and 1.2.

 In the last exercise, I've uploaded the whole app.